Section 8. Vacation, Holiday and Personal Time

 8-1 Vacation

-Your eligibility for vacation and the amount of vacation you are eligible to earn depends on your employment status (see Section I. for definitions) and the number of hours you work.
+Eligibility for vacation and the amount of vacation you are eligible for depends on employment status and the number of hours the employee works.

-Eligibility: Only benefit eligible employees are entitled to earn paid vacation.
+Eligibility: Only benefits eligible employees are entitled to earn paid vacation.

 Full-year employees are eligible for paid vacation as discussed below.

-Scheduling: To help the College ensure adequate staffing, employees should request vacation time as far in advance as possible, but in any case no less than two weeks notice must be given.
+To help the College ensure adequate staffing, employees should request vacation time as far in advance as possible, but at least two weeks’ notice must be given.
 All requests for vacation time must be approved by the employee's supervisor.
-The College is not always able to accommodate each request, so it reserves the right to deny requested vacation time to meet the needs of the College.
+The College is not always able to accommodate each request, so it reserves the right to deny requested vacation time to meet the business needs of the College.

 Academic year employees are eligible for paid vacation as discussed below:

-Non-Exempt Employees (weekly): Non-exempt employees accrue prorated vacation hours based on a full-time equivalent of 2.02 hours per week (3 weeks per year).
-The prorated amount is based on the scheduled hours per week and scheduled weeks per year (also known as the blended fte).
-Accrual occurs on weekly basis throughout the calendar year.
+Non-exempt employees accrue prorated vacation hours based on a full-time equivalent of 2.02 hours per week (three weeks per year).
+The prorated amount is based on the scheduled hours per week and scheduled weeks per year (also known as the blended FTE).
+The maximum accrual cap is a prorated amount based on the full-time equivalent of three weeks, plus one additional week.
+Accruals stop when the employee reaches the maximum accrual cap.

 For example: